ParadiseBotList/Server-Documentation/moderator_documents/why.md

 # Why is This Here?

 > "OMG!
-Did you just put moderator documents online for everyone to see?!"
+Did you just put staff documents online for everyone to see?!"

 Oh yes we did.